 Academic Learning & Advancement

 Your academic learning and specialized skills have the strongest weightage on your resume.
 They will determine your career path, expertise, income potential, and worth within a healthcare organization.
 As a registered nurse, it is crucial to continue advancing your education and pursuing higher academic degrees.
+Keep in mind that there are some certifications that you will have to obtain at the beginning of your career and renew a couple of times, like the PALS certificate.

 To reach the pinnacle of success and prestige as a nurse, you should aim for a doctorate.
 A doctorate will allow you to reach your actual earning potential and open up opportunities to innovate and refine practices.
 You can explore scholarship opportunities, conduct impactful research, and explore teaching positions at prestigious nursing schools.